On this page

 You can register up to 12 working days before an election.
-However, please be aware that if there are any problems with your registration then we can’t guarantee you will able to vote so we suggest you leave extra time for your registration to be processed.
+However, if there are any problems with your registration then we can’t guarantee you will able to vote so we suggest you leave extra time for your registration to be processed.

 Household enquiry forms

 We need to know who can vote in your household.
-In autumn each year we send “household enquiry forms” to all residential addresses in the borough.
+In autumn each year we used to send "household enquiry forms" to all residential addresses in the borough.

 The household enquiry form lists those electors currently registered to vote at the address.
 This form is not a voter registration form but you do need to complete it.
 There is a penalty of up to £1000 for failing to provide this information.

 If you ask for a new name to be included on the voters list, a form will be sent to them asking for further details.
 They do not have to wait for this form to be sent to them; they can register online.